aarushi860/aarushi860/README.md

  - Serialization Formats - Avro , Json, Protobuf

-I love to work on challenging stuff , free to reach out to me at my email - aarushi860@gmail.com
+I love to work on challenging stuff , feel free to reach out to me at my email - aarushi860@gmail.com